HomeGlossaryWhat are recyclable materials? | TrashLab Glossary

-Learn what materials are recyclable and waste tracking solutions.
-TrashLab's recycling tracking software helps manage recyclable materials and optimize processes.
+Discover what materials are recyclable.
+TrashLab’s recycling software tracks recyclable materials and optimizes waste management processes.

 Recyclable Materials are items that can be collected, processed, and reprocessed into new products, reducing the need for raw resource extraction and lowering environmental impact.
 Common recyclable materials include: